-For example, common questions can include asking for information on the amount of death benefit, as well as the length of coverage (if the policy being applied for is term insurance).
+For example, common questions can include the amount of death benefit, as well as the length of coverage (if applying for term insurance).

 In addition, many life insurance policies will also include various riders that can be added at the time of application, such as a waiver of premium or an accidental death benefit rider.
 If this is the case, these riders will also be noted on the policy application.

-In most cases, there will also be a question on the application asking the proposed insured to list all life insurance that is either currently in force or pending.
+In most cases, there will also be a question on the application asking to list all life insurance that is either currently in force or pending.

-With most types of life insurance, the application will also have a section that asks more detailed questions about your health, health history, such as do you have a history of cancer and are seeking life insurance and other potential risk factors.
+Most life insurance applications will also include more detailed questions about your health history, such as a history of cancer and other potential risk factors.

-While the premium on these policies are usually more than for a comparable, medically-underwritten policy, they can provide you with coverage in a “last resort” situation.
+While the premium on these policies is usually more than for a comparable, medically-underwritten policy, they can provide you with coverage in a “last resort” situation.